coq/coq/doc/sphinx/proof-engine/tactics.rst

    Example: :n:`unfold not in (Type of H1) (Type of H3)`.

-.. exn:: No such hypothesis : ident.
+.. exn:: No such hypothesis: @ident.

 .. _automation: